-The TriMix injection is administered using a very small needle, inserted into the proper area along the shaft of the penis, so the drug mixture is delivered into the corpus cavernosum.
-The mixture of drugs causes the corpus cavernosum to relax, dilate and become filled with blood, producing an erection.
+The TriMix injection is administered using a very small needle inserted into the proper area along the shaft of the penis, so the drug mixture is delivered into the corpus cavernosum.
+The mix of drugs causes the corpus cavernosum to relax, dilate, and become filled with blood, producing an erection.

 Symptoms and Causes

 The inability to achieve or maintain an erection can affect a man at any time.
-It can happen once in a while, or more frequently, and there can be many different causes.
+It can happen once in a while or more frequently, and there can be many different causes.
 Some common causes include:

 Olympia compounds various forms of popular oral medications for erectile dysfunction, such as:

-– Sildenafil (compare to Viagra): Available in capsules or rapid dissolve tablets (dissolve under tongue)
+- – Sildenafil (compare to Viagra): Available in capsules or rapid dissolve tablets (dissolve under tongue)

-– Vardenafil (compare to Levitra): Available in capsules or rapid dissolve tablets (dissolve under tongue)
+- – Vardenafil (compare to Levitra): Available in capsules or rapid dissolve tablets (dissolve under tongue)

-– Tadalafil (compare to Cialis): Available in capsules or rapid dissolve tablets (dissolve under tongue)
+- – Tadalafil (compare to Cialis): Available in capsules or rapid dissolve tablets (dissolve under tongue)

 Want answers to your TriMix injection questions?
-View answers to our frequently asked questions now:
+View our FAQs now:See TriMix FAQs